IBM-Cloud/docs/services/networksecuritygroups/index.md

 ![](images/assign_icon.png)
 3. Select the virtual server instances as required.
 ![](images/select_instance.png)

-	**Note:** Select only virtual server instances that are not part of a virtual server group.
-If you select an instance that is part of a virtual server group, subsequent assign/unassign operations for virtual server groups can become unstable.
 4. Select **ASSIGN**.

-####Assign Virtual Server Group Instances
+####Assign Virtual Server Groups

+Select one or more virtual server groups to which you want to assign the security group.

 1. Select **Assigned Groups**.
 ![](images/assign_group.png)
 2. Select **ASSIGN GROUP +**.
 ![](images/assign_group_icon.png)
-3. Select the virtual server group instances as required.
+3. Select the virtual server groups as required.
 ![](images/select_group_instance.png)
 4. Select **ASSIGN**.

 ###Deleting a Security Group

+Select a security group to be deleted.

+**Note:** A security group cannot be deleted if it is associated with a virtual server or a virtual server group.

 1. Select IBM Bluemix > Dashboard > Services > Network Security Groups service instance tile.
 You will see the list of security groups on the **Network Security Groups** page.
 ![](images/select_group.png)